ManashSwain/Typescript/README.md

 ```

-### special functions when return value is unknown
+### Special functions when return value is unknown

 ```javascript